vlgiitr/academic-kickstart/content/authors/huazib/_index.md

 authors:
 - huazib

-weight : 40
+weight : 50

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Junior Member
+role: Jedi Knight

 # Organizations/Affiliations
 organizations: